MoneySavingExpert.com homepage

 Energy & Utilities Editor

 The energy savings will be applied through the Price Cap to all customers on variable tariffs.
-Most suppliers have now also confirmed that they WILL pass on the savings to those on fixes, as shown in the table below.
+Most suppliers have now confirmed that they WILL pass on the savings to those on fixes as well, as shown in the table below.

 If you're currently on a Price Capped tariff, you're likely overpaying and may be able to save £100s by switching to a cheap fix – do a full Cheap Energy Club comparison to find your best deal (it'll depend on your usage and region), then check the table to make sure your chosen supplier has confirmed it'll pass on the Budget savings in April.